lomorage/lomod/README.md

 Lomod is a back-end service for personal video/photo backup, sharing and management.
 Check out https://lomorage.com/ for more detail about the product.

 **Note:** This repository only holds binary releases for Linux with below architectures:
-- armhf: for raspberry pi user
+- armhf: for raspberry pi arm32 user
+- arm64: for raspberry pi arm64 user
 - amd64: non-pi user

 If you want to install on other OS, please refer https://lomorage.com/installation/